Scroll Top

 See also

-Futurist Virtual Keynote, UK: The Future of Work 2030, Unleashed
+Futurist Keynote, UK: The Future of Education, Learning, and Work for Winchester College

 That was the plan anyway, and while we still covered those topics, ironically, just before my keynote the dumbest piece of technology in the room, the projector, decided to go on strike and blue screen itself, and after the technicians spent ten minutes trying to fix it the only option I had was to go off road and ad lib.